Bolin-Wu/workshopr/README.md

 ## R markdown
-[Bolin](https://staff.ki.se/people/bolin-wu) leads this session.
-Bolin explains the basic uses of R markdown and its integration into daily work:
+[Bolin](https://staff.ki.se/people/bolin-wu) explains the basic uses of R markdown and its integration into daily work:

 - markdown
 - yaml heading